 These types of interview questions are typically met with scorn by experienced developers.
 I have heard numerous people suggest alternative interview techniques that I believe would be more effective at determining if someone is a competent developer.

 However, these are the hoops that candidates are asked to jump through.
 It isn’t a surprise.
 It is easy to find this out.
 It is fairly easy to practice doing whiteboard coding and there are plenty of resources out there that demonstrate how to achieve many of these comp sci challenges.

 I’m not going to be moving to Redmond.
-I’m going to continue living in Montreal and working for a Redmond-based team.
-We have one other developer who is remote but is in the same timezone as the team.
+I’m going to continue living in Montreal and working for a Redmond based team.
+We have one other developer who is remote, but is on the same timezone as the team.
 It would be easier to do the job if I were in Redmond, but I can’t move for family reasons.
-I’m actually glad that I can’t move because I honestly think that remote work is the future for the tech industry.
+I’m actually glad that I can’t move, because I honestly think that remote work is the future for the tech industry.
 Once a team gets used to working with remote team members, there really isn’t a downside and there are lots of upsides.

-The tech industry has a major shortage of talent and a ridiculous tendency to congregate in certain geographic locations, which causes significant economic problems.
-Tech people don’t have any need to be physically close to collaborating.
+The tech industry has a major shortage of talent and a ridiculous tendancy to congregate in certain geographic locations, which causes significant economic problems.
+Tech people don’t have any need to be physically close to collaborate.
 We should take advantage of that.

 The Core stuff is attempting to do a major reset on 15 years of history.
 Grumpiness is guaranteed.
 It doesn’t worry me particularly.
 Could they have done stuff better?
 Sure.
 Did I ever think that a few teams in Microsoft could have instigated such a radical amount of change?
 Nope, never.
 But it is going to take time.
-Way more time than those who like living on the bleeding edge is going to be happy about it.
+Way more time than those who like living on the bleeding edge are going to be happy about.

-I got hooked on the creative endeavor of writing code 34 years ago and I hope to still be doing it for many more to come.
+I got hooked on the creative endevour of writing code 34 years ago and I hope to still be doing it for many more to come.